delphix/mariadb-plugin/docs/docs/Linking/Manual_Ingestion_Mode.md

 Done, What's Next?
 ----------------
-Alright, we have created a MySQL dSource.
+Alright, we have created a MariaDB dSource.
 Next step - Provision a VDB.